-Today I am super, super pleased to share another gluten free recipe with you.
+Today I am super, super thrilled to share another gluten free recipe with you.
 My incredibly delicious Autumn Apple Almond Cake.
-Because if you cannot have gluten in your diet that shouldn’t mean abstaining from cake.
-What would Marie Antoinette have thought about that?
-Also this cake can be made using regular, plain white flour.
-It tastes scrumptious either way.
+Because if you cannot have gluten in your diet, that shouldn’t mean missing out on treats such as this cake.
+Can you imagine what Marie Antoinette would have to say about that?
+Also, this cake can be made using regular, plain white flour.
+Most importantly it tastes scrumptious either way.

 The apple trees were already established when we bought our house, along with a plum, pear and cherry tree.
 I feel very blessed to have a mini orchard at the back of our garden.
 Both apples trees produce red/green fruits.
-One tree I saw a Spartan variety, with slightly smaller and sweeter apples which shine when polished with a tea towel.
-Absolutely the perfect size for little people’s hands.
-Yet the other tastes very much like a Granny Smith, is larger in size and predominantly red in colour.
-While we haven’t any idea of its name, it does produce delicious apples!
+One of the trees is a Spartan variety, producing smaller and sweeter apples than the other tree.
+These apples are perfectly sized for little people’s hands.
+Also they shine when polished with a tea towel, placed in a bowl they create a stunning and free, table centrepiece.
+In contrast, the other tree’s apples taste very similar Granny Smiths.
+Larger in size, predominantly red in colour and with a crisp, sharper flavour.
+Although the variety remains a mystery we enjoy eating the fruit!

-We generally eat and give away the perfect fruits, however, we have so many windfall apples this year I decided to start putting them to good use!
+As a rule, we eat and give away as many unblemished apples to neighbours and friends as we can, leaving a few on the ground for the blackbirds.
+Yet, with so many windfall apples this year I decided to start putting them to good use in new recipes.

-My first try resulted in an EPIC FAILURE.
-I attempted to make my Sticky Pecan Sultana Buns but adjusted the recipe to incorporate fresh, grated, apple.
-While delicious, most of the buns stuck to the pan and once I’d managed to prise them out, the majority promptly fell apart.
-For that reason I will not be making those again!
+While creating new recipes I have to admit my first try resulted in an EPIC FAIL!
+Wanting to make a variation of my Sticky Pecan Sultana Buns I adjusted the recipe to incorporate fresh, grated, apple.
+While delicious, most of the buns stuck and once I’d managed to prise them out of the pan the majority promptly fell apart.
+So, I definitely won’t be making those again!

 I knew next time I baked with the apples I wanted to grate them.
-Grating the peeled fruit ensures that the apples cook into the cake batter.
-As a result, this Autumn Apple Almond Cake is incredibly moist, primarily due to the grated apple and helped by adding ground almonds to the mix.
+Since grating the peeled fruit ensures that the apples cook into the cake batter.
+As a result, this Autumn Apple Almond Cake is incredibly moist, primarily due to the grated apple and helped by adding ground almonds into the mix.
+Adding Demerara sugar and flaked almonds to the top of the cake results in a crunchy, contrasting texture to the cake crumb.

 Recipe: Autumn Apple Almond Cake serves 8-10